inno-devops-labs/F23-intro-course-labs/lab1/Scenario.md

 # Scenario: Scaling a High-Traffic E-commerce Platform

 ## Introduction
-In this scenario, we have an e-commerce company that experiences significant traffic spikes during holiday seasons and promotions.
+In this scenario, a software development team have an e-commerce company that experiences significant traffic spikes during holiday seasons and promotions.
 The existing infrastructure struggles to handle the load, resulting in slow performance and occasional outages.

 ## Challenges
 1. Scalability and Performance: The current infrastructure is unable to scale dynamically to meet increasing customer demands during peak times.
 This leads to poor performance, slow response times, and potential revenue loss.